Skip to main content

 └── frontStore

-• @components - This path alias will point to the components folder in the src folder.
-The below screenshot shows how does EverShop resolve the @components path alias.
+This alias points to the components folder in the src directory.
+The following diagram illustrates how EverShop resolves the @components path alias:

-So, if you want to overwrite the 'Area' component using your theme.
-You can create a component with same name Area.js in <your-theme>/components/common.
+To override the 'Area' component in your theme, create a component with the same name Area.jsx in <your-theme>/components/common.

 return (